-An unmarried parent tax payer must file a income tax return that meets the requirements of the federal tax code for taking the child tax credit.
-One requirement is that the tax filer claiming the credit must be the “custodial” parent under IRS rules.
-The custodial parent, of the qualifiying individual, is the parent with whom the child lived for the greater number of overnights during the tax year.
+An unmarried parent taxpayer must file a income tax return that meets the requirements of the federal tax code for taking the child tax credit.
+One requirement is that tax fil claiming the credit must be the “custodial” parent under IRS rules.
+The custodial parent, of the qualifying individual, is the parent with whom the child lived for the greater number of overnights during the tax year.

 If the child lived with each parent for an equal number of overnights throughout the year, the custodial parent is the parent with the higher adjusted gross income.

 The child for whom the child care expenses are claimed must meet the definition of a “qualifying child” under federal tax rules.

 The qualifying child is a child who was 12 years of age or younger (with some rare exceptions) when the child received the care.
 They must also be the parent’s “dependent,” or one for whom a parent can claim an exemption.

 Another requirement to claim the child care tax credit is that the claiming parent (and their spouse, if filing jointly) must have earned income during the year.
 A tax preparer should consult the IRS publication for what earned income will qualify them under the law.
 However, earned income does not include:

 - Pensions or annuity payments

 To qualify, the child care costs incurred must have been incurred to allow a parent (and their spouse, if you file taxes jointly) to work or seek work—child care incurred for date nights, will not qualify.
 The work can be part-time or full-time, and can be self-employment.
 While child care costs can be included for periods of time a parent is looking for work, if the parent doesn’t find a job and earns no income for the tax year, they can’t take this credit.